-FISCAL YEAR 2022 STATE BUDGET HOUSE BILL 81 - CONFERENCE COMMITTEE HIGHLIGHTS
+FISCAL YEAR 2022 STATE BUDGET HOUSE BILL 81 - HOUSE HIGHLIGHTS

 The Fiscal Year 2022 budget is set by a revenue estimate of \$27.2 billion, an increase of \$1.34 billion, or 5.2%, over the FY 2021 original budget.
 Since the original FY 2021 budget was passed in June of 2020, the state's fiscal position has substantially improved.
+The governor increased the revenue estimate for FY 2022 by \$7,638,448 on February 22, 2021 to recognize the excise tax on for-hire ground transport authorized by HB 105 (2020 Session).
+The House has recognized these funds to be utilized for transit projects.

 Nearly 90% of the new revenue for FY 2022 is programmed to be spent within education and health and human services agencies.
-The General Assembly supports the governor's recommendation to restore 60% of the reductions made to K-12 education funding in the FY 2021 budget and further improves on the FY 2022 budget by providing an infusion of funds for expanded mental health core and crisis intervention services; rate increases for health and human service providers; access to healthcare; and salary increases for critical positions.
+The General Assembly supports the governor's recommendation to restore 60% of the reductions made to K-12 education funding formulas in the FY 2021 budget.
+The House further improves on the FY 2022 budget by providing an infusion of funds for expanded mental health core and crisis intervention services; rate increases for health and human service providers; access to healthcare; and salary increases for critical positions.
 Highlights of the House version of HB 81 are below:

-Criminal Justice, Public Safety, and the Courts
+Criminal Justice, Public Safety and the Courts

 - House Bill 81 provides the Georgia Bureau of Investigation (GBI) with \$1.59 million to annualize the recruitment and retention of medical examiners.
 The recommended caseload for medical examiners is 250 autopsies per doctor annually.
 Due to staff vacancies because of low wages, Georgia medical examiners perform nearly 100 more autopsies annually than recommended.
-Enhancing the medical examiner salary will make Georgia competitive and improve retention and recruitment of these specialized doctors.
-To remedy the shortage of medical examiners, the General Assembly appropriates \$241,529 to expand the forensic pathology fellowship program by two fellows to promote a pipeline of medical examiners in Georgia. - The General Assembly supports the governor's recommendation of \$270,320 for the GBI's Gang Task Force to provide legal assistance to local jurisdictions for the prosecution of gang members. - HB 81 fully restores \$700,000 for domestic violence shelters and sexual assault centers cut from the FY 2021 budget.
-The General Assembly adds an additional \$1 million to provide a 9% increase in state funding for all domestic violence shelters and \$150,000 to bring two new shelters up to the minimum state funding level.
-From 2019 to 2020, there was a 46% increase in domestic violence program crisis calls and a 90% increase in sexual assault program crisis calls.
-Sexual assault centers will receive an additional \$150,000 in funding. - House Bill 81 annualizes targeted pay raises for the positions with the highest turnover in criminal justice.
+Enhancing the medical examiner salary will make Georgia competitive and improve retention and recruitment of these specialized doctors. - The House supports the governor's recommendation of \$270,320 for the GBI's Gang Task Force to provide legal assistance to local jurisdictions for the prosecution of gang members. - HB 81 fully restores \$700,000 for domestic violence shelters and sexual assault centers cut from the FY 2021 budget.
+The House adds an additional \$238,317 to provide a 2% increase in state funding for all domestic violence shelters and \$150,000 to bring two new shelters up to the minimum state funding level.
+From 2019 to 2020, there was a 46% increase in domestic violence program crisis calls and a 90% increase in sexual assault program crisis calls. - House Bill 81 annualizes targeted pay raises for the positions with the highest turnover in criminal justice.
 Juvenile correctional officers receive a targeted 10% pay increase to combat the 97% turnover rate within the Department of Juvenile Justice.
 In the Georgia Department of Corrections, correctional officers receive a 10% targeted pay raise to combat the 35% turnover rate within the department.